AdityaIITKGP/Summer_Project/README.md

 # Summer_Project
-This repository contains whole research woke done by me for my summer project.
+This repository contains whole research work done by me for my summer project.